renatoGarcia/icecream-cpp/README.md

     ic| a: 0x2a, b: 20

-The last argument in an `IC_` function call is the one that will be printed, all other arguments that come before the last will be converted to a string using the [`to_string`](https://en.cppreference.com/w/cpp/string/basic_string/to_string) function and concatenated as the resulting formatting string.
+The last argument in an `IC_` function call is the one that will be printed, all other arguments coming before the last will be converted to a string using the [`to_string`](https://en.cppreference.com/w/cpp/string/basic_string/to_string) function and concatenated to the resulting formatting string.

 ```C++
 auto a = float{1.234};